gaoxingliang/tracing-research/README.md

 - common (additional stuff shared between agents)
 - dummy (a test loader class. ignore it)
 - agent (exported to the zp collector.)
+- bytebuddy (a bytebuddy share jar to avoid too large advices files. by this way, a normal advice jar file is about 30kb.)

 and different kinds of agents:
 - jmx-base (provided base class for jvm style agents which want to scrape jmx metrics)